 - CRL catalogs use OCLC; CRL has completed retrospective conversion for most of its cataloged titles, entering all records into OCLC.

 - CRL’s OCLC symbol is CRL.
-CRL suggests that members put CRL first in the lender string and asks requesters to enter CRL twice.
+CRL suggests that members put CRL first in the lender string and enter CRL twice or more to ensure the request stays open.

 - CRL urges ILL offices to request materials through OCLC when CRL’s holdings symbol is attached to the bibliographic record.